Prolonged Adductor Canal Block in Perioperative Analgesia for Total Knee Arthroplasty in Elderly and Senile Patients: An Open Randomized Study

 Margarita A. Torpudzhiyan

-National Medical Research Centre “Treatment and Rehabilitation Centre”, Moscow, Russia; Russian National Research Medical University named after N.I.
-Pirogov, Moscow, Russia
+National Medical Research Centre “Treatment and Rehabilitation Centre”; Pirogov Russian National Research Medical University

 Author for correspondence.